 - Birth or marriage certificate

-- Public mention of relation
+- Public mention of a relation

 - Family tree